Surprising Spots to Check for Skin Cancer

 Don't overlook these often-missed places where skin cancer can lurk.

-The facts sound scary: one in five Americans will get skin cancer.
+The facts are startling: One in five people in the United States will get skin cancer.
 Deadly melanoma is on the rise.
 But here's another fact: Skin cancer is almost always curable if caught early.

-"A large majority of skin cancers look bad and make people worried," says John Turner, MD, a pathologist at Commonwealth Laboratory Consultants in Richmond, Virginia.
+"A large majority of skin cancers look bad and make people worried," says John Turner, MD, a pathologist in Richmond, Virginia.
 Yet "a simple surgical incision taken at the right time," he adds, can mean a cure.

-You probably know to protect areas like your face, neck, arms and legs.
-Here are other spots that should be on your radar—including a few right under your nose, and some where the sun doesn't shine.
+You may know to protect areas like your face, neck, arms, and legs.
+But there are other spots that should be on your radar.

 How to Spot Skin Cancer